haydenmai/haydenmai/README.md

 I often keep myself busy with microcontrollers & robotics related things such as simulation and data filter and estimation.

+Below are some of the projects I'm working or done, most of which are private due to privacy concerns.
+If you are interested and would like to talk, feel free to reach out via email: hgm2@sfu.ca.

 ## Ongoing
 - [**PacerBot, an assistant for runners while running**](https://github.com/themchandra/PacerBot)
 	- Developing a robust UART communication line between Raspberry Pi and STM32.